khaledh/bitflow/13_tidying_up.md

     __tasks_start = .;
     .tasks :
     {
-        task_a.o (.text .data)
+        task_a.o (.text .data .rodata)
         . = ALIGN(512);

-        task_b.o (.text .data)
+        task_b.o (.text .data .rodata)
         . = ALIGN(512);
     }
 }
 ```

 We first output the kernel sections, followed by all the other kernel modules sections.
 Notice that we use the `EXCLUDE_FILE` command to exclude the task object files at this point; otherwise they will end up being output the `.kernel` section.
-Notice also that we added another section `.rodata` to the list of sections of the kernel modules.
-This is needed for the `screen.o` module, as we added a global constant (the video memory pointer) which ends up being in a read-only data section called `.rodata`.

 Let's build and run everything.